harvard-lil/capstone/capstone/capweb/templates/api.md

 meta_description: Caselaw Access Project API Docs
 top_section_style: bg-black
 row_style: bg-tan
 explainer: The Caselaw Access Project API, also known as CAPAPI, serves all official US court cases published in books from 1658 to 2018.
-The collection includes over six million cases scanned from the Harvard Law Library shelves. <a href="{% url "about" }>Learn more about the project</a>.
+The collection includes over six million cases scanned from the Harvard Law School Library shelves. <a href="{% url "about" }>Learn more about the project</a>.
 extra_head: {% stylesheet 'docs' %}

 {# ==============> GETTING STARTED <============== #}